What to do if you locked yourself out or are experiencing unwanted blocks.

 How to reactivate Wordfence once you have regained access:

 Once you have disabled Wordfence by renaming the Wordfence plugin directory, if you rename the directory back to the original name, you may be locked out again.
 Here is how you avoid this from happening:

 - Don’t rename the Wordfence directory back to the original name yet.

 - Install the “Wordfence Assistant” plugin.
 You can find it by going to “Plugins” > “Add New”.
 Then do a search for “wordfence assistant” without quotes.
 You can also obtain it from the official WordPress plugin repository.

 - Go to the “WF Assistant” menu.

 - Click the button to disable the Wordfence firewall.

-Now you can rename the Wordfence folder back to the original name and you won’t be locked out.
-Once Wordfence has been reactivated, disable or adjust the feature of Wordfence that locked you out.
+Now you can rename the Wordfence directory back to the original name and you will not be locked out.
+Once Wordfence has been reactivated, disable or adjust the feature in Wordfence that locked you out.